Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

 \section{The Nondeterminism Challenge}

-Although there are user-side controls for forcing deterministic operations within a single GPU architecture (e.g. NVIDIA H100), these controls do not prevent nondeterminism between GPU architectures (e.g. NVIDIA H100 and V100), where trained models can have similar aggregate performance (e.g. accuracy) yet yield very different predictions, as shown in Figure~\ref{fig:nondeterminism}~\cite{crane-2018-questionable, nvidia2022}.
-We now discuss the source of nondeterminism between GPU types.
+Although there are user-side controls for forcing deterministic operations within a single GPU architecture , these controls do not prevent nondeterminism between GPU architectures (e.g., NVIDIA H100 and V100), where trained models can have similar aggregate performance (e.g., accuracy) yet yield very different predictions, as shown in Figure~\ref{fig:nondeterminism}~\cite{crane-2018-questionable, nvidia2022}.
+There are three main sources of nondeterminism between GPU types:

-\textbf{Floating Point Arithmetic:} Computers represent real values using integer and floating-point representations, typically using the IEEE 754 standard (Figure \ref{fig:floats}).
-There is a tradeoff between the approximation fidelity and the number of bits used to represent the real values.
-The chosen precision controls the representable numerical range (e.g. 32-bit floating-point values can represent values between $1.17549435e-38$ and $3.40282347e+38$).
-Because computers round to representable floating point values, changing the order in which floating point numbers are accumulated can change the resulting sum \cite{kahan1965further, whitehead2011precision}.
+\textbf{1.
+Floating-Point Arithmetic:} Computers represent real values using integer and FP representations, typically the IEEE 754 standard (Figure \ref{fig:floats}).
+There is a tradeoff between the approximation fidelity and the \# of bits used to represent the real values.
+The chosen precision controls the representable numerical range (e.g., 32-bit FP values can represent values between $1.17549435e-38$ and $3.40282347e+38$).
+Because computers round to representable FP values, changing the order in which FP values are accumulated can change the resulting sum \cite{kahan1965further, whitehead2011precision}.
 Over the course of the many operations during training, this can lead to a large difference in the end result between the $\mathrm{trainer}$ and $\mathrm{auditor}$.